AritroSaha10/fraservotes2024/README.md

 # FraserVotes 2024
-The online voting platform used for John Fraser S.S.'s SAC elections for the 2024-2025 school year.
-This website is intended to be used on a "kiosk" device in a voting station, substituting a regular ballot.
+A secure online voting platform for student council elections.
+This was used for John Fraser SS's SAC elections in 2024.
+The web app is intended to be used on a "kiosk" device in a voting station, substituting a regular ballot.

 # Key Points
 - PGP encryption for all ballots
 - Local decryption of ballots, keeping your private key secure as it stays on your computer
 - Fully mobile responsive
-- Stack: React/Next.js, Bun, MongoDB, GraphQL/Apollo Server, Firebase Authentication
+- Stack: React/Next.js, Typescript, Bun, MongoDB, GraphQL/Apollo Server, Firebase Authentication

 # Photos